Return to Index

-Resistance bands bring a simple and fun essence to your workout.
-The bands resemble large, open-ended rubber bands and come in various sizes.
+Resistance bands can be a simple and fun addition to your workout.
+The large, open-ended rubber bands come in various sizes.
 They can be used to exercise your upper and lower body through resistance.

 The best use of resistance bands is to wrap them around stable objects, like a bedpost or door knob.
 You may also find a variety of exercises that allow you to hold the rubber band with your foot.

 You can mimic many standard exercises with the bands.
 Hook them over a high bar for lat pulldowns or chest press.
 Step on the rubber bands with your feet to give some resistance for bicep or tricep exercises.
 You can also do combination exercises.
 With the bands under your feet, try doing a squat into a shoulder press.
 Get creative!
 Bands let you work on your entire body.

 Seek the advice of a trainer before beginning a resistance band program.
 A trainer can show you proper technique, reduce the risk of injury, and recommend exercises appropriate to your fitness level.

 - Ease of travel: No matter where you go, you can take your bands with you.
 If you travel a lot for work, bands are a great way to get in a quick workout in your hotel room.

 - Ease of use: If you are a beginner looking for some simple strength training, or a regular in the gym seeking a different routine, bands offer something for everyone.

 - Variety: Bands allow for movements weights do not.
 They will help you work different muscles in your workout routine.

 Keep in mind that resistance bands do not provide an aerobic workout, which is an important part of being fit.
 Another disadvantage is that there is a limit to how much strength you can gain with these bands.
 They should be used as a way to mix up your routine or as a good alternative when traveling.